 The main factor in determining grill size is the cooking area.

-Cooking area is calculated in terms of square inches or square cm.
+The cooking area is calculated in terms of square inches or square cm.
 The minimal cooking area you need for a family is 400 square inches (or around 68cm x 38 cm) and three burner gas grill should features 400-500 square inches of cooking area.
-People who use their five or six burners grills should have 5o0-6oo square inches of cooking area.
+People who use their five or six burners grills should have 500-6oo square inches of cooking area.

-2 burners can fit no more than 4 hungry people, while while with 3 burners you can satisfy 8 people easily and 12 people with a bit of patience.
+2 burners can fit no more than 4 hungry people, while with 3 burners you can satisfy 8 people easily and 12 people with a bit of patience.
+It’s a bit difficult to achieve even heat distribution with any fewer than 3 burners, but we see a new trend of 2 burners compact grills with a smaller cooking area that can fit a nice balcony.

-In addition to cooking area, the footprint of a grill must be considered, mainly if you have limited storage room.
-Most barbecue grills have side shelves that can be displaces or collapsed.
-As safety concerns, the grill must sit 5-6 feet (2 meters) away from the house and other inflammable materials. you should ensure that your deck or patio can facilitate your new grill’s wingspan.
+In addition to the cooking area, the footprint of a grill must be considered, mainly if you have limited storage room.
+Most barbecue grills have side shelves that can be displaced or collapsed.
+As safety concerns, the grill must sit 5-6 feet (2 meters) away from the house and other inflammable materials.
+You should ensure that your deck or patio can facilitate your new grill’s wingspan.

 As in any car – the most important thing is the engine, so in the grills, the burner are the heart of the grill.
 If the burners do not work properly, the whole grill is worth nothing!